hono-preact

 npm run build

-Produces the browser bundle in dist/static/.
-The serverOnlyPlugin replaces all *.server.* imports with no-op stubs so server code never enters the browser bundle.
+A single vite build.
+Vite's Environment API builds the browser bundle and the Worker bundle together; there is no separate client pass.
+The serverOnlyPlugin still replaces every *.server.* import with a no-op stub so server code never enters the browser bundle.

 Local preview